Behavioral Health Glossary

 - CPEC or CBI: COMMUNITY BRIDGES COMMUNITY PSYCHIATRIC EMERGENCY CENTER 358 E. Javelina Ave.
 Mesa, AZ 85210 1‑877‑931‑9142

 Note: Laws permit these screening agencies to hold/observe a person with a mental illness by involuntarily detaining them for a 72-hour psychiatric hospitalization.
-After 72 hours the person has to be released if an evaluation and treatments bed is not obtained.
+After 72 hours the person has to be released if an evaluation and treatment bed is not obtained.

 RBHA: Regional Behavioral Health Authority: is the behavioral health administrator contracted with the Arizona Health Care Cost Containment System (AHCCCS) to deliver behavioral health services in a certain area of the state.